alpha-davidson/ATTPCLatent/README.md

 `conda install tensorflow=2.12.0 scikit-learn=1.2.2 numpy=1.23.5 click=8.0.4 matplotlib=3.7.1 tqdm=4.65.0 jupyter=1.0.0`

+## Git Setup
+After accessing server remotely by `ssh`, set up this Git repository for use.
+Ender your Git username and access token details as required.
+* Cloning the repository: `git clone https://github.com/alpha-davidson/TPCNet.git`
+* Creating your own branch: `git checkout -b [insert branchname here]`

 *Ensure versions match those listed above under [Packages](#Packages).
 If any version is incompatible with conda due to updates, install default versions (ex. conda install numpy click tqdm...) and **update README** accordingly.*

+See [below](#Workflow to Reproduce Results) to reproduce results.

+# Explanation of Voxels

-# Creating Voxel Data
+## Creating Voxel Data

 Voxel datasets are compiled using the `Mg_22_Voxel_pipeline.ipynb` file.
 The data file from the TPC is first loaded, and points are randomly sampled (NOT a completely randomized process, however - random samples are taken according to the event length desired).
 Points with track labels of 2,4 and 6 are filtered out and only these data points are used in the voxelation process.
 In this stage, points are first normalized into a unit cube, segmented into voxels (K x K x K cube), and then assigned labels.
 Labeled voxels are then shuffled such that each voxel is assigned an ID other than its own.
 Points are then moved to their new voxel, and the current version of the notebook randomly augments points for better xyz generalization (although this is optional).It is then checked that the boundaries of the unit cube have not been violated.
 The file of shuffled voxels are split into training, testing and validation sets, which are saved in the `voxel_data` folder.
 Lastly, these datasets are checked for NaNs and infs, and a histogram is created.